 Supplier performance management tools help you create, measure and track performance scorecards for your suppliers.

 However, it is a good practice to track performance for your key suppliers.

 Should you invest in Supplier information and performance management tools?

 It depends on whether you need more information about your suppliers and whether you need to track supplier performance.

-Supplier performance tracking is very critical for raw material suppliers because that has a direct impact on the product you are producing.
+Supplier performance tracking is critical for raw material suppliers because that directly impacts the product you are producing.

 In our experience, we see companies investing in such tools at a later stage of their procurement maturity curve.

 Procure to pay, or e-procurement automates your end-to-end purchasing process, including invoices and, in some cases, payments.

 There are multiple use cases for implementing procure to pay technology but here are the two most common use cases.